 This point, about which Body starts Oscillating, is known as “Metacenter”.

-The distance between the center of Gravity of a floating Body and the Metacenter is called “Metacentric Height”.
+The distance between the centre of Gravity of a floating Body and the Metacenter is called “Metacentric Height”.

 Hence more the Meta Centric Height of Floating Body, more it will be stable.

 Besides this information, you are suggested to read something more from below engineering books